YosysHQ/nextpnr/README.md

 sudo make install
 ```

- - For an ECP5 blinky on the 45k ULX3S board, first synthesise using `yosys blinky.ys` in `ecp5/synth`.
-  - Then run ECP5 place-and route using `./nextpnr-ecp5 --json ecp5/synth/blinky.json --basecfg ecp5/synth/ulx3s_empty.config --textcfg ecp5/synth/ulx3s_out.config`
-  - Create a bitstream using `ecppack ulx3s_out.config ulx3s.bit`
-  - Note that `ulx3s_empty.config` contains fixed/unknown bits to be copied to the output bitstream

- - More examples of the ECP5 flow for a range of boards can be found in the [Project Trellis Examples](https://github.com/SymbiFlow/prjtrellis/tree/master/examples).
+ - Examples of the ECP5 flow for a range of boards can be found in the [Project Trellis Examples](https://github.com/SymbiFlow/prjtrellis/tree/master/examples).

 ### nextpnr-generic